Scope of Services

-The last two phases, Construction and Commissioning, involve attendance on site, something that is particularly important in the overseeing of a design implementation.
-Indeed, EQ2 Light is regularly the last members of the design team on site finalising the performance of the lighting installation during commissioning.
+The last two phases, Construction and Commissioning, involve attendance on site, something that is particularly important in overseeing a design implementation.
+Indeed, EQ2 Light is regularly the last member of the design team on site finalising the performance of the lighting installation during commissioning.

 This process embraces the use of both artificial and natural light both of which are seen by us as being one component.
 Indeed, EQ2 Light regularly provides design analysis and input into daylight performance both in relation to planning requirements and within the context of project specific requirements.

 Sustainability has been a central core of our approach to lighting design before it became the agenda item that it is today.

 A good example of this the PowerGen Headquarters Building in Coventry which was completed in 1995.
 Using a combination of daylight and efficient artificial lighting methods, the lighting energy load at PowerGen rivals many schemes being completed today whilst at the same time providing a healthy and responsive working environment.

 Coming forward 20 years, projects like Bonhams also demonstrate our commitment to sustainability with every luminaire, in what is a demanding visual environment, utilising LED light sources.
 Within our design process we also consider aspects such as the supply chain carbon footprint, recyclable product content and forwards compatible LED sources to ensure solutions that deliver.
 For EQ2, key aspects of a sustainable design include:

 - Exceptional and healthy living, working and social environments.

 - Energy and maintenance efficient lighting solutions.